mebeim/aoc/2020/README.md

 The thing to notice to make this work is that we do not actually *need* to make all those calls: that would be akin to bruteforcing the solution.
-Most of the times, our recursive call will end up being called with the same `i`, therefore calculating the same value multiple times.
+Most of the times, our recursive function will end up being called with the same `i`, therefore calculating the same value multiple times.
 If we [memoize][wiki-memoization] the results (just like we did to optimize [day 7][d07] part 2) we can save an *enormous* amount of work.

 In order to do this using the [`functools.lru_cache`][py-functools-lru-cache] decorator, since we want to only memoize based on the index `i`, we can remove